ROSARIES

 ABOVE: A very simple cross framed in silver hangs from the 'credo cross'.
 It appears to be of a special wood which has an insert.
 Note that the credo cross is made of 3 pieces - two small finials and a cross bar which have been strung together to form the cross shape.
 Above the cross, there are two heart shaped medals.
 The larger appears to be an image Mary and the Child Jesus.
 The crucified Christ and popular saints may also be imaged on the other side and other heart.

-ABOVE: 6 decades of Ave beds with 7 Pater beads.
+6 decades of Ave beds with 7 Pater beads.
 The Paters were made of silver which was first hammered into thin sheets.
 Then the sheets were cut into circles.
 Each circle was laid over a concave mold and hammered into molds to form the shape.
 Then, two were soldered together to form a bead.
-Finely twisted wires were then soldered to the surface to form traditional designs.
+Finely, hand twisted wires were soldered to the surface to form traditional designs.
 The Ave beads appear to be wooden.

 EMAIL